spacetelescope/WFC3Library/notebooks/image_displayer_analyzer/README.md

-In this notebook, we demonstrate `display_image`, a tool that can display full images with metadata, individual WFC3/UVIS chip images, a section of the image with various colormaps/scaling, and individual WFC3/IR ima reads.
-In addition, we demonstrate `row_column_stats`, a tool for quickly computing WFC3 statistics, such as the row and column statistics for a full image, individual WFC3/UVIS chips, a section of an image, and individual ima reads.

 This directory, once unzipped, should contain this `README.md`, the image displayer tool `display_image.py`, the row and column statistic tool `row_column_stats.py`, and the Jupyter Notebook tutorial